bmichaelis/genie/readme.md

 * Generator using Docker (no locally installed proto compiler required)
 * Best practice project layout for Go
 * gRPC client for service-to-service communication
+* Swagger file for HTTP endpoints
 * Example unit tests
 * Ready to in local docker environment using docker compose
+* (Optional) Helm charts for Kubernetes

 ## Roadmap

-* (Optional) Ready to deploy Helm charts for Kubernetes
 * (Optional) Example CRUD using Mongo database

 ## Usage